-- a) Fitness and competence Participation in Competition must be restricted to fit Horses and Athletes of proven competence.
+- Fitness and competence Participation in Competition must be restricted to fit Horses and Athletes of proven competence.
 Horses must be allowed suitable rest period between training and Competitions; additional rest periods should be allowed following travelling. - Health status No Horse deemed unfit to compete may compete or continue to compete.
-Veterinary advice must be sought whenever there is any doubt. - c) Doping and Medication Any action or intent of doping and or illicit use of medication constitutes a serious welfare issue and will not be tolerated.
-After any vVeterinary treatment, sufficient time must be allowed for full recovery before Competition. - d) Surgical procedures Any surgical procedures that threaten a competing Horse's welfare or the safety of other Horses and/or Athletes must not be allowed. - e) Pregnant/recently foaled mares Mares must may not compete after their fourth month of pregnancy when more than four months pregnant or with foal at foot. - f) Misuse of aids Abuse of a Horse using natural riding aids or artificial aids (e.g. whips, spurs, etc.) will not be tolerated
+Veterinary advice must be sought whenever there is any doubt. - c) Doping and Medication Any doping or illicit use of medication constitutes a serious welfare issue and will not be tolerated.
+After any Veterinary treatment, sufficient time must be allowed for full recovery before Competition. - d) Surgical procedures Any surgical procedures that threaten a competing Horse's welfare or the safety of other Horses and/or Athletes must not be allowed. - Pregnant/recently foaled mares Mares may not compete when more than four months pregnant or with foal at foot. - f) Misuse of aids Abuse of a Horse using natural riding aids or artificial aids (e.g. whips, spurs, etc.) will not be tolerated.